Sidra20870/GameDevelopment829-Spring2022/assign02/Readme.md

 #### 2. Suduko Game

 In this game a person have some boards like easy, medium, hard and expert.
 A person can see the mathematical board of adding some values but the trick is in one board have small 9 boards which can have 9 values 1 - 9 but on 1 board no value can repeat, on 1 row and 1 column can not repeat the value as well.
 In this we have 3 mistakes are allowed to achieve the goal and kill the complete board.

+#### 3. Maze Game

+In this game we have a scenrio like walls around the corners, we have a third person shooter that search a path between these walls to complete the game and to arrive the finish line from getting out of between these walls, simple is that the person search the path which he wants to go.

 ## Muhammad Saqlain